HMS Anson (1781): French Revolutionary Wars

 On 29 June Anson and Constance captured two privateer misticos: Gibraltar and Severo (or Severino).
 Gibraltar was armed with four guns and had a crew of 50 men.
 Severo was armed with two guns and ten swivel guns, and had a crew of 26 men.

 On 30 June Anson cut off two Spanish gun boats that had been annoying the convoy she was escorting.
 The two proved to be Gibraltar and Salvador.
 They each mounted two 18–pounder guns in their bow, and each had eight guns of different dimensions on their sides.
 They were each manned by 60 men and probably sustained heavy casualties in resisting Anson.

 In 1801 Captain W. E. Cacraft assumed command and Anson joined the Channel station, cruising from Portsmouth.
 In 1802 she was in the Mediterranean, and in November she sailed from Malta for Egypt.
+She was at Syracuse 20 February 1804.
+Arrived at Malta on 21 October 1804.
 She went in for repairs in 1805 at Portsmouth.